Part Time Sales Associate

 MASS MoCA Internship Program

-Stage Tech / Performing Arts Production (2): Interns work with the Production Coordinator, Master Carpenter, Master Electrician, House Sound Engineer, and house crew on all aspects of technical theatre, music, and films.
-This includes hands-on in all of the following areas â€“ carpentry, lighting, sound, audio/visual, and running crew.
+Stage Tech / Performing Arts Production (2): Interns work with the Production Coordinator, Master Carpenter, Master Electrician, House Sound Engineer, and house crew on all aspects of technical theater, music, and films.
+This includes hands-on work in all of the following areas â€“ carpentry, lighting, sound, audio/visual, and running crew.
+During the summer, there will be a full load in/out of The National, and a 3-week residency with the Bang on a Can Summer Music Institute, and 2-week residency with Roomful of Teeth.
+A driver's license is not required.

-Graphic Design: Intern assists in day-to-day tasks of MASS MoCA's in-house design studio, both digital and physical, working closely with the design, curatorial and marketing departments.
-Working directly with the Creative Director and Senior Designer, this position is 1/3 graphic designer, 1/3 production, and 1/3 jack- of-all-trades.
-Projects include (but not limited to) production and installation of vinyl exhibition and way finding signage, weekly advertisement design, digital archive management, vendor contact, daily museum photography, upkeep of website components, and general studio tasks.
-Intern should demonstrate enthusiasm, stamina, and willingness to work with a team.
-Excellent knowledge of Adobe CS4 or higher (InDesign, Illustrator, Photoshop) required, with working to advanced knowledge of Flash.
-Excellent knowledge of digital photography hardware and intermediate photo editing skills.
+Graphic Design (1): Intern assists in day-to-day tasks of MASS MoCA's in-house design studio, both digital and physical, working closely with the design, curatorial, and marketing departments.
+Working directly with the Senior Designer and Junior Designer, this position is 1/3 graphic designer, 1/3 production artist, and 1/3 jack-of-all-trades.
+Projects include (but are not limited to) production and installation of vinyl exhibition graphics and wayfinding signage, weekly advertisement and poster design, vendor contact, upkeep of website components, and general studio tasks.
+Intern should demonstrate enthusiasm, stamina, good attention to detail, and willingness to work with a team.
+Excellent knowledge of Adobe Creative Suite (InDesign, Illustrator, Photoshop) required.
+A driver's license is not required.

-To apply to MASS MoCA Internship Program: Send your application form (.pdf or .doc), cover letter, resume, and two letters of references to MASS MoCA c/o Meghan Robertson, Company Manager, via email at email@example.com or via fax at (413) 664-4519.
+To apply to MASS MoCA Internship Program: Send application form (.pdf or .doc), cover letter, resume, and two letters of references via email: Internapplications@massmoca.org or fax to MASS MoCA c/o Meghan Robertson, Company Manager at 413.664.4519.

 A: Yes.
 Two reference letters may be submitted via email with your application or separately.
 Please ask letter-writers to include contact information.